Acadiensis, Volume 17Department of History, University of New Brunswick., 1987 - Atlantic Coast (Canada) |

 Common terms and phrases

-American areas Association Atlantic Baptist became become Beothuk Bishop British Brunswick Canada Canadian Cape Breton capital Catholic cent central century Church collection Colonial Convention costs County critical cultural Department dependency direction early economic electricity England English established evidence federal fishermen fishery fishing followed force French growth Halifax historians important increase Indians industrial Institute interest Island issues John John's Journal labour land letter limited living manufacturing Maritime Massachusetts McCulloch Metis Micmacs minister municipalities nature Newfoundland North Nova Scotia period political population present Press problems production provinces question recent recorded region relations relief religious remained Report respect response Review role Saint Sidey social society Studies thesis Toronto towns trade traditional United University writing
+American appear areas Association Atlantic Baptist became become Beothuk Bishop British Brunswick Canada Canadian Cape Breton capital Catholic cent central century Church collection Colonial Convention costs County critical cultural Department dependency direction early economic England English established evidence federal fishermen fishery fishing followed force French growth Halifax historians important increase Indians industrial Institute interest Island issues John John's Journal labour land letter limited living manufacturing Maritime Massachusetts McCulloch Metis Micmacs minister municipalities nature Newfoundland North Nova Scotia period political population present Press problems production provinces question recent recorded region relations relief religious remained Report respect response Review role Saint ships Sidey social society Studies thesis Toronto towns trade traditional United University writing